giuseppe-messi/python-online-shop-ordering-system/README.md

 python3
 ```

-In order to properly run the program from the interpreter, we need to import some files; open and execute the store, customer and payment class:
+To properly run the program from the interpreter, we need to import some files, which are the store, customer and payment classes:

 ```python
 exec(open("store.py").read())